thanhqng1510/scraped/README.md

     *   On failure (e.g., navigation timeout, CAPTCHA page), it will handle the error and schedule a retry with a backoff strategy.

 4.  **Database (PostgreSQL):** The single source of truth for all persistent data.
-    *   **Schema:** Includes tables for `User`, `Keyword`, and `ScrapeAttempt`.
+    *   **Schema:** Includes tables for `User`, `Keyword`, `ApiKey` and `ScrapeAttempt`.
 The `ScrapeAttempt` table is crucial as it stores the results of every individual scraping attempt (successful or failed), including the raw HTML, status, and any errors.
 This provides a detailed audit trail for each keyword.

-5.  **Proxy Service (External):** A third-party proxy rotation service is essential to avoid IP-based blocking.
+5.  **Proxy Service (External):** A third-party proxy rotation service to avoid IP-based blocking.

 6.  **Real-time Layer (Server Sent Event):** Using `EventSource`, the Express server maintains a persistent connection with the client's browser.
 When a background job completes, it will notify the web server, which will then push the updated data directly to the user.